 It would appear that you have a conveyancing firm already.
 Are they able to advise?
 You should check with your lawyer before you do anything.
 It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same sickness)

 I opted to have a survey completed on a property in Crawcrook and Ryton in advance of appointing lawyers.
 I have been advised that there is a flying freehold element to the house.
 The surveyor advised that some mortgage companies will refuse to grant a mortgage on a flying freehold home.

 It depends who your proposed lender is.
-Lloyds has different requirements for example to Halifax.
-Should you wish to telephone us we can investigate further via the relevant mortgage company.
-If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Crawcrook and Ryton.
+Bank of Scotland has different instructions for example to Birmingham Midshires.
+Should you wish to call us we can check with the appropriate mortgage company.
+If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Crawcrook and Ryton.
 Conveyancing will be smoother if you use a solicitor in Crawcrook and Ryton especially if they are familiar with such properties in Crawcrook and Ryton.

 I need to consider costs for conveyancing in Crawcrook and Ryton from various property lawyer and decide on one.
 Should I tell them to hold tight until I a suitable flat to buy.